 The relationship between the client and the therapist is key for psychotherapy.
 It serves as a tool to reflect and understand your relational patterns outside the therapy room.
 Frequently it is in relationships where the clients want to see positive changes the most and the therapeutic relationship will help to address this area.

-We practice in an integrative framework - this means there is not just one theory and practice that underpins our work.
-We draw on a number of therapeutic traditions to find the approach which suits your needs.
+I practice in an integrative framework - this means there is not just one theory and practice that underpins my work.
+I draw on a number of therapeutic traditions to find the approach which suits your needs.
 Amongst them are psychodynamic theory and practice, Gestalt therapy, Transactional Analysis and the Person-Centred approach to therapy.